MDecker-MobileComputing/Ionic_Wuerfel/README.md

 ## Build as Electron app ##

-Since the project is using [Capacitor](https://capacitorjs.com/) you can also build it as [Electron app](https://www.electronjs.org/).
-For This, checkout [branch `electron`](https://github.com/MDecker-MobileComputing/Ionic_Wuerfel/tree/electron) of this repository and read the instructions in file [README_electron.md](https://github.com/MDecker-MobileComputing/Ionic_Wuerfel/blob/electron/README_electron.md).
+Since the project is using [Capacitor](https://capacitorjs.com/) you can also build it as [Electron app](https://www.electronjs.org/): checkout [branch `electron`](https://github.com/MDecker-MobileComputing/Ionic_Wuerfel/tree/electron) of this repository and read the instructions in file [README_electron.md](https://github.com/MDecker-MobileComputing/Ionic_Wuerfel/blob/electron/README_electron.md).

 <br>